 From ultra-traditional afternoon teas to Asian-inspired buffets, check out our ultimate guide to afternoon teas in Singapore (including our pick for the BEST scones)!

-With the hazy, lazy days of summer truly upon us, what better way to feel a little fancy than by hitting up one of Singapore’s many outstanding afternoon teas, mama?
-We’ve rounded up all our faves across the island, from traditional, English-style teas with fresh-baked scones, clotted cream, finger sandwiches and tiered silver trays, to teas with a cocktail kick, buffets that highlight local Peranakan faves, and hands-down the best value in the CBD ($15 per person!).
+What better way to feel a little fancy than by hitting up one of Singapore’s many outstanding afternoon teas, mama?
+We’ve rounded up all our faves across the island, from traditional, English-style teas with fresh-baked scones, clotted cream, finger sandwiches and tiered silver trays, to teas with a cocktail kick, buffets that highlight local Peranakan faves, vegetarian and gluten-free options, and the best value in the CBD ($25 per person!).

 Check out our gallery for the lowdown on all the best afternoon teas in Singapore, mama!

-Head to Anti:dote any day of the week for your choice of freshly baked scones alongside inventive finger sandwiches (Ikura Roe or Lobster Roll on Homemade Brioche, anyone?) you won’t see anywhere else.
-The desserts are equally delectable, and we love that they offer a dedicated kids’ menu!
+Head to Anti:dote any day of the week for your choice of freshly baked scones alongside inventive finger sandwiches (Ikura Roe or Veal Cheek Bao, anyone?) you won’t see anywhere else.
+The desserts are equally delectable, and we love that they offer a dedicated kids’ menu and a dedicated gluten-free menu!

 When: Monday to Thursday, 3pm – 5pm and Friday, Saturday, Sunday, Eve Of Public Holidays and Public Holidays, 12pm – 2pm (first seating) & 3pm – 5pm (second seating)